 - Data Aggregators — local business data platforms like Data Axle, Localeze, Foursquare, and YP.com.
 These aggregators trickle business listings down to other services.

-- Major Directories — Review sites like Yelp and Google Reviews as well as social media sites like Facebook or LinkedIn.
+- Major Directories — Review sites like Google Reviews as well as social media sites like Facebook or LinkedIn.

 - Geographic- or Industry-Specific Sources — including websites or directories specific to a geographic location or industry.
 This may include Chambers of Commerce websites, professional association websites, and industry news resources.